School Climate and PBIS

 Learn more here about positive behavior support and how it can be initiated in your local school to alter the ‘school-to-prison pipeline’ into a ‘school-to-opportunity.

-Interested in School-Wide Positive Behavior Intervention and Support (PBIS) for your Georgia school?
-See links to resources at right.
+See below for more information about school-wide Positive Behavior Intervention and Support (PBIS) for your Georgia school.

 Georgia Resources